NVIDIA/cumulus-test-drive/guided-tour.md

 **Objective:**

-In Lab 1, we'll access the oob-mgmt-server .
-The first part of this lab includes how to access Cumulus In the Cloud and your lab workbench.
+In Lab 1, we'll access the `oob-mgmt-server`.
+The first part of this lab includes how to access NVIDIA Air and your lab workbench.

 **Goals:**